Rebates & Fees

 How many sessions can I access:

-You are able to receive rebates for 10 sessions per calendar year.
+You are currently able to receive rebates for 20 sessions per calendar year.
 Referrals are for a maximum of 6 sessions per referral, so you will be required to return to your GP for further referrals or reviews after each group of 4 sessions.
 Further to these individual sessions, you are also entitled to receive rebates for 10 support groups per calendar year.

 How much is the rebate:

 The following table shows Wellbeing Clinic Fees and the rebates you can claim from Medicare for the most commonly accessed items.

 Clients with a chronic/complex medical illness may be referred by a GP to a Psychologist for up to 5 sessions per calendar year.